 - All motorcycle rentals include side panniers at no extra charge.

-- All motorcycles have third party and motorcycle damage and loss insurance subject to an excess of up to US$1,500 – US$2,500, depending on the motorcycle rented.
+- All rental motorcycles have compulsory minimum third party insurance for personal injury and death as required by Thai law and motorcycle damage and loss insurance subject to an excess of up to US$1,500 – US$2,500, depending on the motorcycle rented.

 - On arrival at the start of the tour, you will be required to sign the local motorcycle rental agreement and provide your credit details as a guarantee against damage.
 You must ensure you have sufficient credit limit for the damage deposit.